rail5/autobuild/README.md

 ## What does it do?

-This script will:
+This program will:

 - Download Debian package sources from a git repo

 - Launch a virtual QEMU build-farm & build those packages for various architectures

-- Create GitHub release pages *(again, assuming you have ownership of the repos they came from)*
+- Create GitHub release pages for those packages

-- Push these packages to a Debian Repository hosted on GitHub Pages (or similar) *(assuming you have write access to one)*
+- Push those packages to a Debian Repository hosted on GitHub Pages

 Autobuild is also used to build & distribute itself.